 Significant management judgment is required in determining our provision for income taxes, deferred tax assets, liabilities and any valuation allowance recorded against our net deferred tax assets.
-Our deferred tax assets, consisting primarily of net operating loss carryforwards, depreciation and amortization, amounted to \$55.0 million, tax effected, as of the end of 2018.
+Our deferred tax assets net of deferred tax liabilities relating to an ROU asset of \$0.5 million, consisted primarily of net operating loss carryforwards, depreciation and amortization, amounted to approximately \$61.0 million, tax effected, as of the end of 2020.
 In evaluating our ability to recover our deferred tax assets within the jurisdiction from which they arise, we consider all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, uncertainty of projecting future taxable income and results of recent operations.
-As of December 30, 2018, we had federal and state income tax net operating loss, or NOL, carryforwards of approximately \$157.4 million and \$63.6 million, respectively, which will expire at various dates from 2019 through 2038.
-Federal NOL generated in 2018 can be carried forward indefinitely.
-We had research credit carryforwards of approximately \$4.1 million for federal and \$4.6 million for state income tax purposes as of December 30, 2018.
-If not utilized, the federal carryforwards will expire at various dates from 2019.
+As of January 3, 2021, we had federal and state income tax net operating loss, or NOL, carryforwards of approximately \$181.1 million and \$80.9 million, respectively, which will expire at various dates from 2020 through 2038.
+Federal net operating losses generated in 2018 and forward of \$39.2 million can be carried forward indefinitely.
+We had research credit carryforwards of approximately \$4.1 million for federal and \$4.6 million for state income tax purposes as of January 3, 2021.
+If not utilized, the federal carryforwards will expire at various dates from 2021.
 The California credit can be carried forward indefinitely.
 We believe that it is more likely than not that the deferred tax assets and benefits from these federal and state NOL and credit carryforwards will not be realized.
-In recognition of this risk, we have recorded a valuation allowance of \$55.0 million, tax-effected, as of the end of 2018, due to uncertainties related to our ability to utilize our U.S. deferred tax assets before they expire.
+In recognition of this risk, we have recorded a valuation allowance of \$60.5 million, tax-effected, as of the end of 2020, due to uncertainties related to our ability to utilize our U.S. deferred tax assets before they expire.